top of page

 · 44% of iOS users and 91% of Android users opt-in to push notifications.

-· Push Notifications have a delivery rate of 90%, 50% higher than open rates of emails.
+· Push notifications have a delivery rate of 90%, 50% higher than open rates of emails.

 · The click through rate (CTR) is seven times higher than emails.